Fusseldieb/ttlock-reverse-engineering/README.md

 # UPDATE:

 With the hard work of @kind3r it has now become true!
-The TTLock has been partially reverse-engineered and is working with a RPi: https://github.com/kind3r/ttlock-sdk-js/
+The TTLock has been mostly reverse-engineered and is working with a RPi: https://github.com/kind3r/ttlock-sdk-js/